2024 United States Senate elections: Florida

 Former governor and incumbent one-term Republican Rick Scott was narrowly elected in 2018 with 50.06% of the vote.
 He ran for reelection to a second term.
 Brevard County assistant district attorney Keith Gross and actor John Columbus challenged Scott for the Republican nomination.
-Primary elections took place on August 20, 2024.

 Scott won a second term, defeating Democratic former congresswoman Debbie Mucarsel-Powell.
+With the benefit of incumbency and the state's rightward trend, most political pundits considered the race to be favoring Scott to win re-election.
+On Election Day, Scott won by 12.78 percentage points, a significantly larger margin than most pre-election polls had suggested.